ADZlong/Love-Gift/README.md

    - Click anywhere on the screen to see the animations

 2. **Sharing with Someone:**
-   - Host the file on a web server (like GitHub Pages, Netlify, or any web hosting service)
-   - Once hosted, you'll get a URL for the page
+   - Once deployed to GitHub Pages, you'll have a public URL
    - Click the green "Share on WhatsApp" button
    - Select the person you want to send it to in WhatsApp
    - Send the message!

-## Interactive Elements 🎮
+## Interactive Elements 🎯

 - **Click Anywhere:** The love message will move to a random position
 - **Emoji Burst:** Each click creates 5 random love emojis